 Vaccinations are an important part of your pet’s preventative health.
 From required vaccines to recommended options based on your pet’s lifestyle, these vaccinations can protect your pet from dangerous and even deadly viruses - while also helping stop their spread from your pet to others.

 Dogs are required to receive core vaccinations that include rabies and DHPP, while cats must receive rabies and FVRCP.
-We also frequently recommend vaccinations for bordetella, lyme disease, and leptospirosis in dogs and feline leukemia and FIV in cats.
+We also frequently recommend vaccinations for bordetella, lyme disease, canine influenza, and leptospirosis in dogs and feline leukemia in cats.

 We’ll be sure to clearly outline your pet’s recommended vaccination schedule so that it’s clear and easy to follow.